 Most drivers take the privilege to drive for granted.
 It is only after a driver’s license has been canceled that they realize how integral the ability to drive is to the day-to-day tasks of life.
-If your driver’s license has been canceled due to a DWI offense, talk to Keller Law Offices.
+If your driver’s license has been canceled due to a DWI offense, talk to Keller Criminal Defense Attorneys.
 We can help you go onto ignition interlock and obtain a B-card license that allows you to drive with restrictions, as well as explore other options for maintaining your driving privileges.

 We Can Help You Keep Your Driving Privileges

 When you receive a Minnesota driver’s license, you give your implied consent to submit to alcohol content (AC) tests if there is probable cause to suspect you of drunk driving.
 You also give your implied consent to automatic license revocation if you are arrested for DWI and you refuse an AC test.
 If you refused to take a test, or if you failed a test, you have seven days before your license is revoked (a seven-day temporary driver’s license).

 Our attorney, Max A. Keller, has extensive knowledge of Minnesota’s implied consent laws as well as the full spectrum of DWI defenses available.
 Additionally, he can identify the alternatives that are available to you: